Previous Page Next Page

 6842 Services in Non-Provider Investigations (PI) Settings with a Waiver

-When clients enroll in a Medicaid waiver program and receive services in settings not under PI jurisdiction, the employee providing the services works for a business or community center that uses the waiver as payment.
-This employee could be any of the following:
+When a client enrolls in a Medicaid waiver program and receives services in a setting that is not under PI jurisdiction, the employee providing the services works for a business or community center that uses the waiver as payment.
+This employee could be either of the following:

-Provider Investigations (PI) Facility has jurisdiction over incidents involving clients and employees, officers, agents, contractors, subcontractors, or volunteers of the business or community center unless it is an HCSSA.
+Provider Investigations (PI) Facility has jurisdiction over incidents involving clients and employees, officers, agents, contractors, subcontractors, or volunteers of the business or community center unless it is a home and community support services agency (HCSSA).
+A report may be under PI jurisdiction even if it involves a setting that is not generally under PI jurisdiction.

-The intake specialist completes a PI Facility intake or an I&R AFC Client Rights/Fac Admn Issues based on the information.
-If Residential Child Care Regulation (RCCR) regulates the home, the intake specialist also completes an I&R RCL Standards Compliance.
+The intake specialist completes a PI Facility intake or an I&R AFC Client Rights/Fac Admn Issues based on the information that the reporter provides.
+If the home is subject to regulation by Residential Child Care Regulation (RCCR), the intake specialist also completes an I&R RCL Standards Compliance.

 See: